 Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

-When considering all the factors involved in a fibre-optic network plan (from a data centre, enterprise backbone, safety system, or industrial automation perspective), one key decision an installer must make early on is whether to select single-mode or multimode fibre.
+When considering all the factors involved in a fibre-optic network plan (from data centre, enterprise backbone, safety system, or industrial automation perspectives), one key decision an installer must make early on is whether to use single-mode or multimode fibre.

 Single-Mode vs Multimode Fiber